At a glance

 “This is an emerging and developing technology which introduces both opportunities and challenges for property owners,” says Mark Middleton, Principal Risk Engineer, Property, EMEA, Zurich Risk Engineering.

-We take a look at some key fire risk and insurance considerations for your commercial property-owning customers and Personal Lines customers, who may be considering installing PV systems.
+We take a look at some key fire risk and insurance considerations for customers who may be considering installing PV systems.

 Key solar panel fire risk considerations

 In recent years, there have been reports of a number of fires on domestic roofs, schools and other public buildings, with the PV system or associated equipment often reported as the cause.

 In January, a family home was wrecked by a fire believed to have been caused by faulty solar panel installation.

 While in August 2014, 92 schools and 27 businesses were told by their supplier their solar panel equipment would need improvements, before it was considered safe to use.

 Fires involving solar panels may be infrequent, but when they do occur, they present a number of additional challenges to the occupier, building owner and fire fighters.
 Additional challenges include: